hoeken/signalk-cyclops-gateway/README.md

 # Configuration

 * Setup your Cyclops Marine Gateway to connect to your boat's wifi network.
-* Enter the IP address of your Cyclops Marine Gateway into the plugin configuration.
 * Setup UDP Streaming:
   * In your Cyclops Marine Gateway web UI and enable "UDP Broadcast" -> "NMEA0183" for *every* sensor.
   * Set "Address" to the subnet of your SignalK server eg. 192.168.1.255